School workshops

-We believe every young person should grow up feeling confident about their looks.
-That’s why we’ve developed Confident Me, a set of evidence-based resources for teachers and schools aimed at 11-14 year olds.
+We believe every young person should grow up feeling confident about their appearance.
+That's why we've developed Loving Me, Amazing Me, and Confident Me, a set of evidence-based resources for educators.

 Aligned to promote adolescent body confidence, the free downloadable tools are designed to allow teachers and schools to run body-confidence workshops.
 The workshops allow teachers and pupils to explore the impact that image ideals portrayed through the media have on young people's self-esteem.